Bea won an award of achievement from Emerson College's Musical Theater Society in Boston in the spring of 2000.

 Performed in theater while in high school.

-She was known to be a very private and shy person.
+She was most widely known to be a very private and shy lady.

 Pulmonary carcinoma ran in her family.